amit154154/kokoro_jarvis/README.md

 This project is an ongoing **research and experimentation framework** around [Kokoro](https://huggingface.co/hexgrad/Kokoro-82M) — a super small, efficient text-to-speech (TTS) model.
 The focus is on **fine-tuning**, **optimizing and exploring voice embeddings**, and investigating future directions for adapting Kokoro to new speakers, styles, and research applications.

-## Goals and Research Directions

-- ✅ Implement optimization for voice embeddings (both simple coefficient mixing and full embedding)
-- ✅ Train simple coefficients on a LibriTTS speaker and analyze trajectory + results
-- [ ] Train simple coefficients on synthetic predefined speaker voices and visualize trajectories/results
-- [ ] Optimize simple coefficients on a random ensemble of voice embeddings and inspect trajectories
-- [ ] Explore different optimizers (AdamW, etc.) and compare trajectory smoothness & convergence speed
-- [ ] Optimize the full embedding and compare results against coefficient-based optimization
-- [ ] Optimize and fine-tune selected parts of the Kokoro model; compare results to embedding-only methods
-- [ ] Implement speaker description → voice embedding mapping using LibriTTS + Qwen embeddings (semantic → acoustic mapper)
 ## Setup
 First, set up the environment using the [Kokoro](https://huggingface.co/hexgrad/Kokoro-82M) codebase.
 Once setup is complete, try running inference on the model to get started — see `scripts/inference_kokoro.py` for an example.
 To experiment with different voices or perform small adjustment optimizations, run `scripts/download_voices.py` to download all available voices.